 Volunteers are what keep the engine running.
-Everything volunteers do at the NW Furniture Bank impacts our ability to efficiently and effectively serve families in need.
+Everything volunteers do at NW Furniture Bank impacts our ability to efficiently and effectively serve families in need.
 Since 2007, volunteers have played central roles in fulfilling the NWFB mission to furnish hope to people in need.
 It is our goal that you and your group have a meaningful and rewarding experience at the NWFB.
-There are many ways to help—both at the NWFB and in the community.
-Take action and impact the local community today!
+There are many ways to help—both here and in the community.
+Take action and impact your local community today!

 Come in once a week or a couple of times a month.
 Flexible and meaningful opportunities are available.
 Individual volunteers assist during all hours of operation—Tuesday through Saturday.
 There are no Monday, Sunday or evening shifts.
 Select from a variety of departments and offer your talents and skills.